South Sudan–United States relations: First Trump Administration, 2017–2021

-In October 2017, U.S. Ambassador to the U.N.
-Nikki Haley was the first senior member of Donald Trump's administration to visit South Sudan.
+In October 2017, US Ambassador to the United Nations Nikki Haley was the first senior member of Donald Trump's first administration to visit South Sudan.
 At this point, South Sudan had been in a civil war for around four years, and according to Haley, “The United States was at a crossroads and that every decision going forward was going to be based on [South Sudanese President Salva Kiir’s] actions.”
 Haley also expressed that Americans were disappointed in Kiir's leadership in South Sudan.
 In addition to pressure from the U.S., the United Nations alleged ethnic cleansing on behalf of Kiir's government and a “fertile ground” for genocide, which Kiir's government denied.
 Trump imposed sanctions on three South Sudanese in September 2017 and expressed that the way to regain trust of the government is through providing care for affected citizens.
 The U.S. demanded that Kiir let “full and consistent humanitarian aid access” into the country, as well as an unspecified timeline of Kiir's actions, to further positive relations between the two countries.

-In December 2018, Donald Trump officiated a highly controversial relocation of the U.S. embassy in Israel, moving it from Tel Aviv to Jerusalem.
+In December 2018, Donald Trump officiated a highly controversial relocation of the United States Embassy in Israel, moving it from Tel Aviv to Jerusalem.
 Following the decision, a foreign newspaper published a report saying that South Sudan “lauded” (strongly supported) the decision.
 In addition, it was said that a South Sudanese embassy had congratulated both Trump and Israeli Prime Minister Benjamin Netanyahu on the decision, and a high-ranking South Sudanese presidential aide had spoken to the newspaper supporting Trump's decision.
 However, an official statement said otherwise.
 According to the South Sudan Presidential Press Unit, the government “will not make any specific statement or take any position on the decision of President Trump.”
 The government also views the newspaper that published the report as “fabricated and absolutely false.”
 South Sudan also expressed that their main priority is to find an inclusive solution to their country's conflict, not the affairs of other countries.